vishalrangras/env-setup/README.md

 for Python programs but can package and distribute any software.

 ## Overview
-Using Anaconda consists of the following:
+We need to follow 3 simple steps to get our environment up and running:

-1. Install [`Anaconda`](https://www.continuum.io/downloads) on your computer from direct link or \\192.168.102.226 location.
+1. Install [`Anaconda`](https://www.continuum.io/downloads) on your computer from direct link or \\\\192.168.102.226 location.
 2. Follow the environment setup instructions below to create a new `conda` [environment](http://conda.pydata.org/docs/using/envs.html)
-3. Each time you wish to work, activate your `conda` environment
+3. Each time you wish to work, activate your `conda` environment.
+Easy peasy!

 ## Installation

-**Download** the version of `Anaconda` that matches your system from https://www.continuum.io/downloads
+**Download** the version of `Anaconda` that matches your system from https://www.continuum.io/downloads Following versions are available on the site:

 |        | Linux | Mac | Windows |
 |--------|-------|-----|---------|